MKstarFromSwitch/say-sorry-100-times/README.md

 5. You're all set!
 6. Star the repository (not required)

-Submit a pull request or open an issue for issues, new code, suggestions, new files for the repository, or grammar correction to the README.
+Submit a pull request or open an issue for issues, new code, suggestions, new files for the repository, or grammar correction/all corrections to the README.

 WARNING:
 - I NEVER obfuscate my codes.
 Do not run scripts or Tampermonkey scripts that you don't know the code for/if they're obfuscated.
 They could cause harm to your accounts!
 (For example, an obfuscated script might be a token/cookie grabber and may grab your token/cookie for the target account.
 The token/cookie allows someone to log in as you and do whatever they want bypassing all 2FA, and the password.
 Your accounts could be leaked from this!)